giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/README.md

 # GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization
 [TO DO - Explain what this tag does]
+This tag template implements the Javascript Handler in your webview.
+This is nothing more than a Javascript global object that holds the abstraction for calling the iOS or Android Firebase Analytics interfaces.

+An alternative way to implement it is via the [source code](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/blob/main/source-code-es6-version.js) by your developers.

+It's one of the required dependencies of the [GA4 Unified Tag for Webview (Web & App) | Commands Tag](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag) implementation.

+For more information, check the ["Implement JavaScript handler" section in the reference article from Google](https://firebase.google.com/docs/analytics/webview?platform=android#implement-javascript-handler).

 ## Preface
 This tag template won't be for everyone.
 This template is geared more toward GTM power users with advanced implementation practices that require a more robust UI.